BCB744: Introduction to R, & Biostatistics

 Total | 100 | |

-You must work alone on all these Tasks.
-Care must be taken that the Tasks are submitted as instructed, i.e. paying attention to naming conventions and the format of the files submitted—typically this will be in a Quarto document (.qmd) and the knitted output (I prefer .html).
+Care must be taken that the tests and exams are submitted as instructed, i.e. paying attention to naming conventions and the format of the files submitted – typically this will be in a Quarto document (.qmd) and the knitted output (I prefer .html).

 Random quizzes will not form part of the CA for BCB744.